justinhuie/imposter-mobile-app/README.md

 # Imposter Mobile Game

-A cross-platform party game built with React Native and Expo where players receive roles and attempt to identify the imposters without revealing the shared word.

-Designed as a mobile app with offline-friendly UX, and a dedicated backend API.
+This is a small party game I built to play in person with friends.
+Everyone gets a role, most players see the same word, and a few players don’t.
+The goal is to figure out who’s bluffing without giving the word away.

+The app is designed to work offline during gameplay, with a lightweight backend only used for game setup and shared state.

 ---

 ## Features

-- Multiplayer party gameplay with hidden roles
+- Start a game with a group and randomly assign roles
-- One or more imposters per round
+- Supports one or more imposters per round
-- Category-based word selection (built-in + custom categories)
+- Choose from built-in categories or make your own
-- Optional hints for imposters
+- Give imposters optional hints
-- Restartable games with preserved settings
+- Restart games without re-entering all settings
-- Offline UI with cached categories
-- Runs on iOS and Android via Expo

 ---